 How to make French press coffee the très magnifique way.

-Most of the questions I receive ask me to compare French pressed coffee to other brew methods, so let’s see how our trusty French press stacks up.
+Most of the questions we receive ask for a comparison between French pressed coffee and other brew methods, so let’s see how our trusty French press stacks up!

 French Press vs Drip